Security-Onion-Solutions/securityonion-docs/so-import-pcap.rst

 Requirements:

--  You must be running at least Security Onion Elastic Stack Release Candidate 2 (14.04.5.8 ISO).
+-  You must be running at least Security Onion 16.04.
--  You must have a sniffing interface defined (you can choose Evaluation Mode in the Setup wizard).

 Warnings: